 The Welsh educational curriculum for 3-16 year olds is being transformed and Ysgol Bryn Gwalia have been an integral part right from the beginning.

-Currently under Strand 3 & 4, Miss Allen is working on the Expressive Arts Area of Learning and Experience (AoLE), which is one of the six AoLEs that Donaldson suggests are needed to develop our young learners into the future.
+Under strand 3 & 4, Miss Allen started working within the Expressive Arts Area of Learning and Experience (AoLE), which is one of the six AoLEs that Donaldson suggested were needed to develop our young learners into the future.
 This AoLE contains the curriculum for subjects such as Music, Visual Art, Dance, Drama and Film & Digital Media and put creativity slap bang in the centre of each child's learning.

 Watch the Welsh Government video below for an explanation of how the new curriculum for Wales.